talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 >A golden rule of moral philosophy is, "all things being equal you ought to choose the action that does the least harm”.

 While it is true that some animals do die in the production and harvesting of crops vegans do not ‘accept these deaths’ without question.
-Where a crop farmer fails to *exercise due diligence to minimize the harm* and deaths occur, an obligation falls on vegans *as far as is possible and practicable* to seek alternatives (e.g. moving towards organic vegetables, buying from vegan farms, avoiding mono-cultures etc.)
+Where a crop farmer fails to *exercise due diligence to minimize the harm* and deaths occur, an obligation falls on vegans *as far as is possible and practicable* to seek alternatives (e.g. moving towards organic vegetables, buying from [vegan farms] (https://www.viva.org.uk/what-we-do/vegan-farming), avoiding mono-cultures etc.)

 > ### Doctrine of Double Effect
 > - the nature of the act is itself good, or at least morally neutral;